Roronoa-tech/Geometric-Shape-Area-Calculator/README.md

 ## Project Description

 This project demonstrates the design and implementation of a Geometric Shape Area Calculator using the `Shape` interface.
-It showcases how different shapes (Circle, Square) can be unified under a common contract, and how polymorphism allows the same method call to produce shape-specific behaviour at runtime.
+It showcases how different shapes (Circle, Square, Rectangle, and Triangle) can be unified under a common contract, and how polymorphism allows the same method call to produce shape-specific behaviour at runtime.

 ---